isomerpages/nparks-sgf/_faqs/FAQs.md

 The SGF is one of several NParks initiatives to raise awareness of the joys and rewards of gardening and to engage the public to partner the Government to sustain our Garden City.
 NParks also concurrently organises educational and outreach initiatives and forges partnerships with interest groups/societies, the community and industries/schools to promote gardening as a lifestyle.

-#### 4. How much are the tickets?

-Ticketing information will be updated closer to show date.

-#### 5. Are dogs allowed to Singapore Garden Festival at Gardens by the Bay?

-Gardens by the Bay allows dogs on leash at the Outdoor Gardens, but not at the Conservatories, OCBC Skyway and the Children's Garden (with the exception of guide dogs).
-Similarly for the Festival, with the exception of guide dogs, pets/animals in general are not permitted due to the displays and set up that we have.
-We seek your understanding in this.